February 14, 2017.

-Brinker Capital Destinations Trust (the “Trust”), a Delaware statutory trust registered under the Act as an open-end management investment company with multiple series, and Brinker Capital, Inc., a Delaware corporation registered as an investment adviser under the Investment Advisers Act of 1940 (“Brinker” or the “Adviser,” and, collectively with the Trust, the “Applicants”).
+Brinker Capital Destinations Trust, a Delaware statutory trust that is registered under the Act as an open-end management investment company with multiple series, and Brinker Capital, Inc., a Delaware Corporation registered as an investment adviser under the Investment Advisers Act of 1940.

 Hearing or Notification of Hearing:

-An order granting the application will be issued unless the Commission orders a hearing.
+An order granting the requested relief will be issued unless the Commission orders a hearing.
 Interested persons may request a hearing by writing to the Commission's Secretary and serving applicants with a copy of the request, personally or by mail.
-Hearing requests should be received by the Commission by 5:30 p.m. on March 14, 2017, and should be accompanied by proof of service on the applicants, in the form of an affidavit or, for lawyers, a certificate of service.
-Pursuant to rule 0-5 under the Act, hearing requests should state the nature of the writer's interest, any facts bearing upon the desirability of a hearing on the matter, the reason for the request, and the issues contested.
+Hearing requests should be received by the Commission by 5:30 p.m. on March 14, 2017 and should be accompanied by proof of service on the applicants, in the form of an affidavit, or, for lawyers, a certificate of service.
+Pursuant to Rule 0-5 under the Act, hearing requests should state the nature of the writer's interest, any facts bearing upon the desirability of a hearing on the matter, the reason for the request, and the issues contested.
 Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.